eli-pavlov/vagrant-kubernetes-EZ/README.md

 ## :star2: About the Project

 After having to go through the process of creating Kubernetes clusters multiple times on my machine, I wanted to simplify the process.
-While there are many Vagrant sources out there, I just could not find a deployment that would be current enough, and which I could easily customize.
+I wanted a deployment that would be current enough, and which I could easily customize.

 The purpose of this project is to deploy a fully functional Kubernetes cluster on a single machine within minutes, using one command only - "vagrant up".
 Not a "minkube" or "light" Kubernetes - but a fully featured "Kubeadm" install.</br>